bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 <!-- tabs-vertical-width.vue -->
 ```

+Vertical placement visually works best with the `pills` variant.
+When using the default
+`tabs` vairiant, you may want to provided your own custom styling classes, as Bootstrap
+V4 CSS assumes the tabs will always be placed on the top of the tabs content.

 **Note:** overflowing text may occur if your width is narrower than the tab title.
 You
 may need additional custom styling.